Breakneck Brook: Course

-The road/trail and stream continue another 0.1 mile to 500 ft in elevation.
+The road/trail and stream continue another tenth of a mile to 500 ft in elevation.
 Here, at the narrowest point of the col between the two mountains, Breakneck Brook begins to descend more steeply.
 A pump house that once tapped the stream for Cornish's mansion remains.
 At a wooden bridge marks the crossing of the yellow-blazed Undercliff Trail, which connects the trail systems on the two mountains.
 A quarter-mile from here, it has already dropped 200 ft, mostly in a series of small cascades, to where it crosses the Catskill Aqueduct of New York City's water supply system, at a small rock cistern.
 The Brook Trail, now a footpath as the woods road has turned to the southeast to become the Cornish Estate Trail, near the ruins of the former mansion, continues to parallel closely.

 Another quarter-mile covers most of the remaining 300 ft of vertical drop.
 At 100 ft in elevation, another unnamed tributary comes down from Bull Hill.
 The Brook Trail ends at its small trailhead on New York State Route 9D, the only paved road to cross the brook.
 Here the trail ends at its trailhead.
 Breakneck Brook empties into the Hudson River just after crossing under railroad tracks used by the passenger trains of Metro-North Railroad's Hudson Line and Amtrak's Empire Service, as well as occasional CSX freights.